mayurtakawale88/store/README.md

 # REST api

-Rest api for create, update and delete products.
+Rest api for create, update and delete products into sample store application.
+Only authenticated user can do this all operations.
+Default username and password for authentication as follows.
+    ```
+     Username : mayur
+     Password : 123456
+    ```

 ### Set up instructions
   1. Clone this project in your webserver's root directory
   2. Creating Database and required tables: